GWR Full Brake :: finished

 The full brake looks right at home sandwiched between the locomotive and a rake of Siphon milk transporters.
 The luggage compartments may haul morning newspapers for communities along the Bydemill branch.

-I’ve built five of these Slater’s passenger cars now, and have enjoyed every one.
+I’ve built five of the four-wheeled Slater’s passenger cars now, of various designs, and have enjoyed every one.
 They’re venerable kits – a few decades old – but still stand up against modern offerings.
-I’d love to add a greater variety of passenger equipment to Bydemill – my 7mm scale interpretation of a Great Western Railway branch line in the Edwardian Era – but that multi-colour, elaborately-lined paint scheme defeats me, so I’m grateful that Slaters offers these kits with prepainted sides and ends.
+I’d love to add a greater variety of passenger equipment to Bydemill – my 7mm scale interpretation of a Great Western Railway branch line in the Edwardian Era – but that multi-colour, elaborately-lined paint scheme defeats me, so I’m grateful that Slater’s offers these kits with prepainted sides and ends.

 I love to see a manufacturer step up with more such accessible kits based on other early GWR prototypes.